-- their directors or legal representatives, if they have been appointed to perform their duties or even if they do so without a formal appointment; - (b) other persons authorised to adopt decisions on behalf of the company, including middle management, general and individual proxies, and persons to whom control and organisation functions have been delegated (including the compliance officer); and
+- a) their directors or legal representatives, whether they have been appointed to perform their duties or even if they do so without a formal appointment; - other persons authorised to adopt decisions on behalf of the company, including middle management, general

-(c) those who are subject to the authority of the above-mentioned persons, including the employees of subsidiaries and persons with a commercial relationship with the company, such as self-employed individuals or subcontracted employees, provided that they are within the company's corporate domain.
+- and individual proxies, and persons to whom control and organisation functions have been delegated (including the compliance officer); and - c) those who are subject to the authority of the above-mentioned persons, including the employees of subsidiaries and persons with a commercial relationship with the company, such as self-employed individuals or subcontracted employees, provided that they are within the company's corporate domain, when the company has seriously breached its duty to control, monitor and supervise its activity.

-As a rule, the company shall only be subject to criminal liability if the criminal behaviour of one of the above-mentioned persons was intentional and wilfully misconducted.
+As a rule, a company shall only be subject to criminal liability if the criminal behaviour of one of the above-mentioned persons was intentional and wilfully misconducted.
 Reckless behaviours may only result in the company being held criminally liable when involving crimes regarding "fraudulent insolvency", "natural resources and environment", "financing of terrorism" or "money laundering".